appscode-cloud/docs/docs/platform/guides/cluster-management/hub-ui/upgrade.md

 ![Upgrade](../images/upgrade/upgrade_1.png)

-2. You will see a new interface a spoke featureset inside a hub
+2. You will see the spoke featureset inside the hub

 ![Upgrade](../images/upgrade/upgrade_2.png)

-Here if you want a spoke to intentionally have different features than hub then you can configure them from here
+To give a spoke different features than the hub, configure them here.

-3. Go to the upgrade version from sidebar if there is any latest version available you will upgrade button click and Done
+3. Go to **Upgrade Version** from the sidebar.
+If a latest version is available, click the upgrade button.

 ![Upgrade](../images/upgrade/upgrade_3.png)